 - Doctor-as-person perspective: patients viewing clinicians as humans

 According to the Department of Health and Human Services, running a patient-centered practice is considered the right thing to do and is justified on moral grounds.
-Research also shows that it yields better outcomes by improving relationships, patient satisfaction, treatment, and adherence.
+Patient-centered attitudes yield better care outcomes by improving relationships, patient satisfaction, treatment, and adherence.

 2. Collaborate with a variety of providers

-Research shows that the need for effective teams is increasing with the rate of comorbidities and the need for more complex and personalized specialization.
+A wealth of research shows that the need for effective teams and patient advocacy is increasing, whether it’s in surgery, administration, or even housestaff.
 Practicing in isolation may even put patients at risk.
-Healthcare providers are rapidly transitioning from being solo practitioners to collaborating with multiple care teams on a common goal—one that is achieved in different ways for different patients.
+Healthcare providers are rapidly transitioning from being solo practitioners to collaborating with multiple care teams on a common goal — one that is achieved in different ways for different patients.

-Because stress has been shown to cause or exacerbate so many major conditions, reducing it for your patients—and your team—is critical.
+Because stress has been shown to cause or exacerbate so many major conditions, reducing it for your patients — and your team — is critical for successful Care Management.

-From combating alcohol misuse with yoga, to complementing conventional cancer care with acupuncture, a patient-centered practice requires acceptance of patients’ evidence-based treatment preferences and provider collaborations.
+From combating alcohol misuse with yoga to complementing conventional cancer care with acupuncture, a patient-centered practice requires acceptance of patients’ evidence-based treatment preferences and collaborations.

-Johns Hopkins Integrative Medicine site lists popular evidence-based integrative treatments—53.1% of physicians recommended at least one to their patients in 2020.
+Johns Hopkins’ Integrative Medicine site lists popular evidence-based integrative treatments — 53% of physicians recommended at least one to their patients in 2020.
 Be prepared to welcome these complementary providers into your care team and your patient’s family.

 3. Communicate clearly and regularly

-Patients can become anxious when care seems sporadic and communication is disjointed.
+Patients can become anxious when Care Management seems sporadic and communication is disjointed.
 If one clinician fails to read the notes of the last peer who saw the patient and repeats stress-inducing questions that were answered just hours ago, patients can feel like nobody is listening.
 Clear and accurate communication supports the patient and builds trust.

-Instead of breeding anxiety and mistrust, shower your patients with helpful information—if relevant, reference previous visits, treatments, and clinician assessments so that care is always moving forward.
+Instead of breeding anxiety and distrust, shower your patients with helpful information — if relevant, reference previous visits, treatments, and clinician assessments so that care is always moving forward.
 Show that Care Management is not black and white, but rather tailored to fit and support your patients individually.

-To develop a patient-centered practice, use next-generation technology to send reminders, schedule appointments, ask questions, and review patients’ research when they send it to you.
+To develop a patient-centered practice, use next-generation technology to send reminders, schedule appointments, ask questions, extend patient support, and review patients’ research when they send it to you.